-NEW YORK, Sept.
-13, 2013 /PRNewswire/ -- The following is a comment on U.S. Bureau of Census Retail Sales Report by Kathy Bostjancic, Director of Macroeconomic Analysis, The Conference Board:
+NEW YORK, April 12, 2013 /PRNewswire/ -- The following is a comment on the U.S. Bureau of Census Retail Sales Report from Kathy Bostjancic, Director of Macroeconomic Analysis, The Conference Board:

 About The Conference Board

 The Conference Board is a global, independent business membership and research association working in the public interest.
 Our mission is unique: To provide the world's leading organizations with the practical knowledge they need to improve their performance and better serve society.
 The Conference Board is a non-advocacy, not-for-profit entity holding 501 (c) (3) tax-exempt status in the United States. www.conference-board.org